github-mathe/zn-ptam-spme/README.md

 # zn-ptam-spme

-MATLAB implementation of a Single Particle Model with Electrolyte (SPMe) for Zn-PTAm dual-ion polymer batteries.
+MATLAB implementation of a Single Particle Model with Electrolyte (SPMe) for Zn-PTAm dual-ion polymer battery cells.

 The repository contains:
 - the SPMe model and solver,